 Use the link below for details on how to get tickets etc.

-The tabs at the top supply info about me and my company for people looking to employ me or the Sonic Mix team for sound post work.
-Feel free to have a poke about for more information on kit lists, verification of film track record via my IMDB profile, skill sets formal or click to download my CV etc
+The tabs at the top supply info about me Feel free to have a poke about for more information on kit lists, verification of film track record via my IMDB profile, skill sets formal or click to download my

-The links on the left give updates on films I am working on and the growing network of associated companies with whom I combine for end to end feature post.
+The links on the left give updates on films I am working on a

 The blog feature and extras tab are an informal way of distributing side projects and field recordings to friends, family and anyone whose boat it floats.
 Also I’ll give plugs to projects that I’ve stumbled across through work that I have enjoyed.